10 Best Vertical Push Exercises for Shoulders (Dumbbell Z Press Ranks #1)

 Additional Muscles Worked by the Dumbbell Overhead Press (DB OHP):

-Front Deltoids—The anterior delts are the primary mover in this exercise providing the main driving force and they are activated over 30% more compared to the other vertical pressing movements such as the bench press.5
+Front Deltoids—The anterior deltoids are the primary movers in this exercise, providing the main driving force and being activated over 30% more compared to other vertical pressing movements like the bench press.The anterior delts are the primary mover in this exercise providing the main driving force and they are activated over 30% more compared to the other vertical pressing movements such as the bench press.15

 Rear and Side Delts—While these muscles are active in the exercise, they primarily act as stabilizers for the front delts in the exercise.

-Triceps—The triceps’ function is to extend the elbows during pressing and helping in the lockout.
-This compound movement can help those with bad tricep genetics overcome their genetic inadequacies.
+Triceps—The triceps function to extend the elbows during pressing and assist in the lockout, making this compound movement beneficial for individuals with poor tricep genetics to overcome their genetic limitations.

 Pecs—Pecs play a reduced role in the shoulder press by helping to rotate and abduct the arms.